ctkjose/exc_docs/doc_server_core.md

 | $messageName | A string with the name of the message or function name. |
 | $paramsArray | The parameters to be passed to the callback, as an indexed array. |

-If the object does not implements the function or the event handler the `unhandled($messageName, $paramsArray)` function will be executed giving you one last chance to handle it.
+If the object does not implements the function, then the `unhandled($messageName, $paramsArray)` function will be executed giving you one last chance to handle it.

 When calling `performMessage()` it will first look for a function that matches `$messageName`, if found it will be executed.
-Then it will look for a  event handler in the object that matches the name given in the parameter `$messageName`.
+Then it will look for an event handler in the object that matches the name given in the parameter `$messageName`.
 Finally it will look for a `closure` function.

 Lets see an example of an event handler: